janko/tus-ruby-server/README.md

 serve additional requests for that duration.

-Therefore, it's highly recommended to delegate serving uploaded files to your frontend server (Nginx, Apache etc).
+Therefore, it's highly recommended to delegate serving uploaded files to your frontend server (Nginx, Apache).
 This can be achieved with the `Rack::Sendfile` middleware, see its [documentation][Rack::Sendfile] to learn more about how to use it with popular frontend servers.